 What to do when you have got things to work

 When you got the connection to work, you should add the options to your global my.cnf file.
-Now you can start testing S3 from your mysql command client by converting some existing table to S3 with ALTER TABLE ...
+Now you can start testing S3 from your mariadb command client by converting some existing table to S3 with ALTER TABLE ...
 ENGINE=S3.

 See Also